AvisoNovate/rook/docs/endpoints.rst

 endpoints are functions within those namespaces.

 Rook identifies functions with the metadata :rook-route.
-Functions with this metadata will be added as to the routing table.
+Functions with this metadata will be added to the generated routing table.

 Here's an example namespace with just a single endpoint: